poronita/Stock-Price-Analysis/README.md

 ## Acknowledgements

-I'd like to clarify that I'm only making data about the historical stock price of PT Bank Negara Indonesia (Persero) Tbk. available to Kaggle community.
+I'd like to acknowledge the Kaggle community for providing the dataset and making it available for analysis.
+You can download the dataset from [this Kaggle dataset link](https://www.kaggle.com/datasets/caesarmario/bank-negara-indonesia-stock-historical-price).

 ## Inspiration